coq/coq/doc/sphinx/proof-engine/tactics.rst

 new subgoal is :g:`U`.

-If the goal is an existential variable, ``intro`` forces the resolution of the existential variable into a dependent product :math:`\forall`:g:`x:?X, ?Y`, puts :g:`x:?X` in the local context and leaves :g:`?Y` as a new subgoal allowed to depend on :g:`x`.
+If the goal is an existential variable, ``intro`` forces the resolution of the existential variable into a dependent product :math:`forall`:g:`x:?X, ?Y`, puts :g:`x:?X` in the local context and leaves :g:`?Y` as a new subgoal allowed to depend on :g:`x`.

-If the goal is neither a product, nor starting with a let definition, nor an existential variable, the tactic ``intro`` applies the tactic ``hnf`` until the tactic ``intro`` can be applied or the goal is not head-reducible.
+the tactic ``intro`` applies the tactic ``hnf`` until the tactic ``intro`` can be applied or the goal is not head-reducible.